speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 <img src='https://www.gmbinder.com/images/TP83mUX.png' style='position:absolute;top:78px;left:63px;width:35px' />

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;dventurers are extraordinary people, driven<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; by a thirst for excitement into a life that others would never dare lead.
-They are heroes, compelled to explore the dark places of the world and take on the challenges that lesser women and men can’t stand against.
+They are heroes, compelled to explore the dark places of the world and take on the challenges that lesser women and men canï¿½t stand against.

 Deployments are roles your characters can fill that are not directly correlated with their class.
 A character can then specialize in a specific deployment, granting a variety of features, such as the gunner's gambits or the pilot's tactics.
 As you progress in your deployment specialization, you gain more powerful features, and some features improve.
 Each deployment specialization entry in this chapter includes a table summarizing the benefits you gain at every rank, and a detailed explanation of each one.